tablelandnetwork/docs/specs/sql/README.md

 -   `INTEGER` as Unix Time (number of seconds since (or before) 1970-01-01 00:00:00 UTC).

-Applications can choose to store dates and times in any of these (or other) formats and freely convert between formats using various date and time functions.
-Tableland currently supports the [six date and time functions](https://sqlite.org/lang_datefunc.html) provided by the SQLite database engine.

-> 🚧 **Feature At Risk**: Note that these date and time function have not
-> yet been formalized into the Tableland SQL Specification.
-You are
-> welcome to use them for now, but they should be considered unstable
-> features.
+**Tableland does not support any of the [date nor time functions](https://sqlite.org/lang_datefunc.html)** provided by the SQLite database engine.
+Namely, these functions can lead to non-deterministic behavior, so they are not available.

 ### JSON